simp/simp-doc/docs/user_guide/Client_Management.rst

 Perform the following actions as ``root`` on the Puppet Master system prior to attempting to install a client.

-Open the ``/var/simp/enviroments/simp/rsync/OSTYPE/MAJORRELEASE/dhcpd/dhcpd.conf`` file and edit it to suit the necessary environment.
+Open the ``/var/simp/enviroments/simp/rsync/<OSTYPE>/<MAJORRELEASE>/dhcpd/dhcpd.conf`` file and edit it to suit the necessary environment.

 Make sure the following is done in the ``dhcpd.conf`` :

-  * The ``next-server`` setting in the pxeclients class block points to the IP Address of the :term:`TFTP` server.
+  * The ``next-server`` setting in the ``pxeclients`` class block points to the IP Address of the :term:`TFTP` server.
   * Create a Subnet block and edit the following:

     - Make sure the **router** and **netmask** are correct for your environment.
     - Enter the hardware ethernet and fixed-address for each client that will be kickstarted.
-SIMP environments should not allow clients to pick random IP Address in a subnet.
+For increased security, it is suggested that SIMP environments not allow clients to pick random IP Address in a subnet.
       The MAC address must be associated with and IP Address here.
 (You can add additional ones as needed.)
     - Enter the domain name for option **domain-name**
     - Enter the IP Address of the DNS server for option **domain-name-servers**